 Taking over the management of a café in Sydney’s South in late 2019 provided us with the opportunity to expand our impact in supported employment, providing valuable employment and vocational training to 10 individuals with disability.
 This was followed quickly by the opening of our coffee cart in Penrith, providing more opportunities in an emerging region.

-Accommodation services continues to represent 80% of Civic’s total revenue, and we have maintained our focus on working alongside partners to develop novel and contemporary accommodation services in the past financial year.
-Working with key partners such as Summer Housing, Enliven and SGCH, we have in the past year welcomed 40 new clients to our concierge support service, providing 24-7, unplanned supports to individuals with disability living in their own apartments.
+Accommodation services continue to represent 80% of Civic’s total revenue, and we have maintained our focus on working alongside partners to develop novel and contemporary accommodation services in the past financial year.
+Working with key partners such as Summer Housing, Enliven and SGCH, we have welcomed 40 new clients to our concierge support service, providing 24-7, unplanned supports to individuals with disability living in their own apartments.
 We also established a light-touch support model in Liverpool, providing accommodation to five individuals at risk of homelessness.

 Looking to the year ahead, it is one we are excited for, but one that is characterised by uncertainty.